If you have a budget allocated for paid social, you should strongly consider running Instagram ads. Why?

 27% of users say they find new products and brands through paid social ads, and Instagram ads can reach over 1.2 billion people, or 20% of the world’s population over age 13.

-In this post, we’ll walk you through everything you need to know about how to advertise on Instagram, including an option to create your first ad with just a couple of taps.
+In this article, we’ll give you a comprehensive overview about how to advertise on Instagram, including an easy 5-step guide to create your first ad in just a few taps.

 Bonus: Download a free checklist that reveals the exact steps a lifestyle photographer used to grow from 0 to 600,000 followers on Instagram with no budget and no expensive gear.

 Instagram ads are posts for which businesses can pay to serve to Instagram users.

 Similar to Facebook, Instagram ads appear throughout the app, including in users’ feeds, Stories, Explore, and more.
 They look similar to normal posts but always contain a “sponsored” label to indicate that they are an ad.
 They also often have more features than a normal post, such as links, CTA buttons, and product catalogs.